Master in Quantative Finance (CFA accredited)

 Education Requirements

-Foreign applicants whose diplomas do not automatically confirm eligibility for second-cycle studies in Poland must obtain a written confirmation from the Director of the National Agency for Academic Exchange (NAWA) verifying their qualifications.
+Applicants whose educational documents do not automatically confirm eligibility for higher education in Poland must obtain written confirmation from the Director of the Polish National Agency for Academic Exchange (NAWA).
+This requirement applies to applicants who completed their degree studies in countries outside the EU, OECD, or EFTA.

 Other Requirements